 - A. Academically in good standing; - B. On academic probation.
 These applicants may be admitted with academic restrictions. - C. On academic suspension.
 These applicants are eligible after one semester has passed.
-They may be admitted after meeting the following - Upon completion of appropriate placement tests; - 2.
-Upon recommendation of a Virginia Western Community College counselor:
+They may be admitted after meeting the following conditions: - 1.
+Upon completion of appropriate placement tests; - Upon recommendation of a Virginia Western Community College counselor;

-3. With approval of the Admissions Committee or the Coordinator of Admissions and Records.
+3. With approval of the Admissions Committee or the Coordinator of Admissions Policies/Programs.